NoroffFEU/development-platforms/web-hosting-case-study.md

 ### - Disk Space

+Disk space is basically the total amount of data that a hard disk/hard drive can store.
+Disk capacity is displayed usually in three different ways:

+- MB (megabytes)

+- GB (gigabytes)

+- TB (terabytes)

 ### - Bandwidth

+With Bandwidth feature, you can load your website faster, because loading time can take tme and is the time it takes to transfer different website files.

 ### - Security

+Security is something everyone should have, these days no one is safe.
+According to Fundera, 43% of small businesses are victims of cyber attacks.
+If you have the right web host, then you could prevent being attacked from cyber attacks.

+Some web hosting plan you should consider are:

+- SSL certificates

+- Automated malware scans

+- Firewall management

+And if you are working with Bluehost’s Managed WordPress hosting plan, then you could sign up to this, and it will give you additional security features such ass:

+- Secure shell (SSH) access

+- Multi-factor authentication

+- Domain privacy

 ### - Uptime

+What Uptime do is that it measures te percentage of time your website is up and available to the users who visit your site.
+With other words, the closer to 100% uptime, the better.
+If you use the best web hosting, it van provide high uptimes by offering backup servers and backup servers in multiple locations.
+Many web hosts have uptime, one example is Bluehost, which have 99.9% uptime.

 ### - Website Speed

+Website speed helps loading your website faster, if you are using the right tools.
+Not only does website speed affect user experience, but it also does affect search engine optimization (SEO).
+With good web hosting companies, you can use:

+- Using servers with solid-state drives (SSD)

+- Limiting sites on a shared server

+- Offering a content delivery network (CDN) service

+With these right tools above, you can help users deliver quick page.

 ### - Pre-installed apps

+Here web hosts offer different web hosting features, but in a app, some of these apps include:

+- cPanel

+- One-Click Installer

+- File Transfer Protocol

+- E-Commerce Features

 ### - Domain Names

+Your domain name is the digital address of your digital space on the internet.
+The reason behind making this was to find and identify internet entities, but without using IP addresses.
+A domain name is basically an Internet resource name that is universally understood by Web servers and online organizations and provides all pertinent destination information.
+This makes everything more safe and organized.

 ### - Website Builder

+Website builder is a tool or program that can help you create a website without actual manual code editing.
+There is two times of website builders:

+- Offline Website Builders

+- Online Website Builders

 ### - Support

+Most of the times you can never create a website 100% error-free, there will always bee some errors down the road which you will have to figure out how to fix.
+In those cases, a technical support team is something you will need.
+The biggest and best web hosting providers provide 24/7 customer support in many different ways, these can be such as:

+- Knowledge bases

+- Forums

+- Live chat

+- Chatbots

+- Email support

+- Calls

 ### - Backups

+Backups is very important.
+It can prevent data loss, which is very important.
+It does not matter how good your website is, a website can always get hit by something which will take the website down.
+A good web hosting company should restore your website with minimal downtime and make frequent automatic backups of your website to like I said prevent data loss.

 ## Strengths